DheerajMG-Bng/End-to-End-RAG-Document-Search/README.md

 ---

 #### Currently
-Developing an end-to-end Retrieval-Augmented Generation (RAG) system, evolving from traditional RAG pipelines to an agentic document search framework using LangChain, LangGraph, and vector databases.
+Working on to develop an end-to-end Retrieval-Augmented Generation (RAG) system, evolving from traditional RAG pipelines to an agentic document search framework using LangChain, LangGraph, and vector databases.